PierreMarchand20/sphinx_computer_tools/docs/source/advanced_tools/zsh.rst

 Prompts
 =======

-The benefit in customizing your prompt is that it allows you to display more information. ``git``, that we introduced in our last [post]({{< ref “/post/2022_CTCW_2_git/index.md” >}}), is the usual first example.
+The benefit in customizing your prompt is that it allows you to display more information. ``git``, that we introduced in :ref:`here <sec-git>`), is the usual first example.
 You can display the current branch, and if there are modifications to be committed.
 But you can also display timing between commands, battery level, and a lot of other information.
-I personally like to keep it simple, but you do you :wink:
+I personally like to keep it simple, but you do you |:wink:|

 Similarly to plugins, you could define a customized prompt by hand.
 But the risk is to add a delay each time you enter a command because of the loading time of the prompt.

 Similar problem, similar solution: people have already defined optimized prompts that allow for customization while avoiding delay most of the time.
 Two popular prompts are `Spaceship ZSH <https://github.com/denysdovhan/spaceship-prompt>`__ and `Powerlevel10k <https://github.com/romkatv/powerlevel10k>`__.
 I personally use the latter at the moment, but they are both fast, customizable and easy to use.
 The `installation <https://github.com/romkatv/powerlevel10k#get-started>`__ process is quite straightforward, and the configuration is done interactively.

-Here is an example with Powerlevel10k where I show current folder, current git status (notice the ``?1``, which means there is one file not tracked), python virtual environment, time, and a custom prompt that shows :star: with ``my display``.
+Here is an example with Powerlevel10k where I show current folder, current git status (notice the ``?1``, which means there is one file not tracked), python virtual environment, time, and a custom prompt that shows |:star:| with ``my display``.

 .. asciinema:: zsh_cast/prompt.cast
     :rows: 10